 While taxes are always important to take into account when considering the timing of exercising your incentive stock options, it’s an especially crucial consideration for pre-IPO companies.
 Why?
 Because these shares can be more difficult to liquidate, meaning you may incur a tax liability upon exercise without being able to sell some of the shares you purchased to pay your tax bill.

 The tax effect of your exercise will depend on whether you hold incentive stock options or non-qualified options (NSOs).
-The pre-IPO sale of ISOs in particular can create tax issues, because exercise of ISOs may trigger an alternative minimum tax (AMT) liability.
+The pre-IPO sale of ISOs in particular can create tax issues, because the exercise of ISOs may trigger an alternative minimum tax (AMT) liability.

 The AMT is a dual tax system, where taxes owed are calculated using both the rules for ordinary income and an AMT calculation.
 You then pay the higher of the two numbers, AMT or ordinary income.
 So, by exercising your pre-IPO ISOs, you can potentially increase the overall amount of taxes you owe.
 However, you may also be exercising at a point when the AMT is the lowest it will be if the price continues to appreciate.

-For AMT purposes, the bargain element (the difference between the exercise price and fair market value at exercise of your ISOs) may add to your income in the year of exercise.
+For AMT purposes, the bargain element (the difference between the exercise price and fair market value at the exercise of your ISOs) may add to your income in the year of exercise.

 Any pre-IPO ISOs you exercise may increase your taxes for AMT purposes, but won’t increase your regular tax liability (assuming you don’t sell your ISO shares during the year.)
 If your AMT taxes exceeds your regular taxes, you’ll have to pay more than you otherwise would.